aryamanpandya99/transformers/README.md

 ## Acknowledgments

-This project is inspired by the groundbreaking work in the paper "Attention is All You Need" by Vaswani et al.
+- "Attention is All You Need" by Vaswani et al.

-A special thanks to:
 - The educational content from Prof. Pascal Poupart's Machine Learning lectures available on YouTube.

 *Note: This README is updated regularly to capture the ongoing development and additions to the project.*